gregjd/gregjd.github.io/_posts/2017-08-03-types-of-federal-lands.md

 Because most National Forests/Grasslands were established when the West was sparsely settled, only 10% of the land in Western forests is inholdings.
 By contrast, forests in the East were established after widespread settlement, resulting in 46% of their land being inholdings.

 {% include image.html file="daniel-boone-nf-inholdings.png" source="https://www.fs.usda.gov/detailfull/dbnf/about-forest/?cid=stelprdb5277049&width=full" alt="Map of Daniel Boone National Forest's federal land vs. private inholdings" caption="Within Daniel Boone National Forest's authorized boundary, only the land in green is federally owned.
-The white areas are inholdings." credit="USFS" %}
+The white areas are inholdings." credit="USFS" width="narrow" %}

 The USFS is the only one of the four land-management agencies that owns a significant amount of land in the eastern U.S.